xenolog/l23network/README.md

 -----------------------

 ### Simple IP address definition, DHCP or address-less interfaces

+    l23network::l3::ifconfig {"eth0": ipaddr=>'192.168.1.1/24'}
+    l23network::l3::ifconfig {"xXxXxXx":
+        interface => 'eth1',
+        ipaddr    => '192.168.2.1',
+        netmask   => '255.255.255.0'
+    }
+    l23network::l3::ifconfig {"eth2": ipaddr=>'dhcp'}
+    l23network::l3::ifconfig {"eth3": ipaddr=>'none'}

+Option *ipaddr* can contains IP address, 'dhcp', or 'none' string.
+In example above we describe configuration of 4 network interfaces:
+* Interface *eth0* have short CIDR-notated form of IP address definition.
+* Interface *eth1*
+* Interface *eth2* will be configured to use dhcp protocol.
+* Interface *eth3* will be configured as interface without IP address.
+  Often it's need for create "master" interface for 802.1q vlans (in native linux implementation) or as slave interface for bonding.

+CIDR-notated form of IP address have more priority, that classic *ipaddr* and *netmask* definition.
+If you ommited *natmask* and not used CIDR-notated form -- will be used default *netmask* value as '255.255.255.0'.

 ### Multiple IP addresses for one interface (aliases)

+    l23network::l3::ifconfig {"eth0":
+      ipaddr => ['192.168.0.1/24', '192.168.1.1/24', '192.168.2.1/24']
+    }

+You can pass list of CIDR-notated IP addresses to the *ipaddr* parameter for assign many IP addresses to one interface.
+In this case will be created aliases (not a subinterfaces).
+Array can contains one or more elements.

 ### UP and DOWN interface order
-### Default gateway
-### DNS-specific options
-### DHCP-specific options

-    l23network::l3::ifconfig {"eth0": ipaddr=>'192.168.0.1', netmask=>'255.255.255.0'}
-    l23network::l3::ifconfig {"eth1": ipaddr=>'192.168.1.1/24'}
+    l23network::l3::ifconfig {"eth1":
+      ipaddr=>'192.168.1.1/24'
+    }
-    l23network::l3::ifconfig {"some_name1":
+    l23network::l3::ifconfig {"br-ex":
-      interface=>'br-ex',
-      ipaddr=>'192.168.10.1',
-      netmask=>'255.255.255.0',
+      ipaddr=>'192.168.10.1/24',
       ifname_order_prefix='ovs'
     }
     l23network::l3::ifconfig {"aaa0":
-      ipaddr=>'192.168.10.1/24',
+      ipaddr=>'192.168.20.1/24',
       ifname_order_prefix='zzz'
     }

-    Option 'ipaddr' can contains IP address, 'dhcp', or 'none' for up empty unaddressed interface.

-Centos and Ubuntu at startup started and configure network interfaces in alphabetical order interface configuration file names.
-In example above we change configuration process order by ifname_order_prefix keyword.
+Centos and Ubuntu at startup OS started and configure network interfaces in alphabetical order interface configuration file names.
+In example above we change configuration process order by *ifname_order_prefix* keyword.
 We will have this order:

-    ifcfg-eth0
     ifcfg-eth1
     ifcfg-ovs-br-ex
     ifcfg-zzz-aaa0

 And OS will configure interfaces br-ex and aaa0 after eth0

-You can ommit *netmask* parameter if you mean netmask '255.255.255.0'.
-If you use CIDR-notated address in *ipaddr* parameter -- parameter *netmask* will be ignored.
+### Default gateway

+    l23network::l3::ifconfig {"eth1":
+        ipaddr                => '192.168.2.5/24',
+        gateway               => '192.168.2.1',
+        check_by_ping         => '8.8.8.8',
+        check_by_ping_timeout => '30'
+    }

+In example above we define default *gateway* and options for waiting that network stay up.
+Parameter *check_by_ping* define IP address, that will be pinged.
+Puppet will be blocked for waiting response for *check_by_ping_timeout* time.
+Parameter *check_by_ping* can be IP address, 'gateway', or 'none' string for disabling checking.
+By default gateway will be pinged.

+### DNS-specific options
+### DHCP-specific options

 Bonding
 -------